 Game/Movie: Resident Evil

-When you want to make real progress, you have to be flexible, ready to adapt, and willing to take an abnormal path to your goal.
-Wesker, perhaps one of the less recognizable names on this list, should be an inspiration to all who wish to advance their careers by changing roles, taking on branching opportunities, and paving their own way to the top.
+When you want to make real progress, you must be flexible, ready to adapt, and willing to take an abnormal path to your goal.
+Wesker should inspire all who wish to advance their careers by changing roles, taking on branching opportunities, and paving their way to the top.

-But… even when you’re trying to evolve yourself, you don’t need to literally alter your genetics.
-It’s just a figurative expression.
+But… even when trying to evolve yourself, you don’t need to literally alter your genetics.
+It’s just a symbolic expression.

 12. Jigsaw – Through adversity comes growth

-Up until now we’ve been having a little bit of fun, but this one is an actual theme of this movie series.
-Jigsaw is an ardent evangelist of the belief that life’s most difficult situations create massive opportunities for personal growth.
+Admittedly, some of the tips up to this point have been a bit tongue-in-cheek.
+However, this one is an actual theme that appears consistently throughout the Saw film franchise.
+Jigsaw is an ardent evangelist of his belief that life’s most difficult situations create massive opportunities for personal growth.
 What doesn’t horrifically kill you can only make you horrifically stronger.

-But… don’t feel like you have to force those difficult situations, especially on others.
+But… don’t feel like you have to force those adverse situations, especially on others.
 Stay in your lane, and adapt to what comes.

 13. Jason Voorhees – Take care of yourself and never give up